 Do I really need the postpartum support visit?

 YES.
 YES.
 YES.
-Support for new mothers is extremely undervalued in our culture.
+Support for new mothers is hugely undervalued in our culture.
 Some families have close friends and family members who are willing to step up and provide meals, clean the house and hold the baby for a few minutes.
-I do find however that this isn’t the case and that general support postpartum is lacking overall.
-Everything is about the baby, the baby the baby.
+I do find, however that this isn’t the case and that general support postpartum is lacking overall.
+Everything is about the baby, the baby, the baby.
 Mothers, you deserve to have someone sit across from you and ask how YOU are doing.
 How are you healing?
 Have you been sleeping enough?
 Eating enough?
 Drinking enough water?
 We will talk about how you feel your birth went and process through any emotions that feel overwhelming to you.
 We will talk about the difference between baby blues and postpartum depression.
 The moral of the story here is that you should feel supported throughout your whole birthing year.
 If you want a caring and supported person whose sole purpose is to help you achieve an amazing birth experience, then maybe a doula is right for you.